xmotion-project/karaloop/README.md

 Can you imagine yourself interacting with phones, tablets, computers and other devices without hands?

-**karaloop** is an initiative to advance the development of accessible and inclusive wearable hands-free interfaces, so in the future, anyone will be able to interact with any device, from anywhere, *without hands*, simply by performing movements of the face :relaxed:
+The **karaloop** project is an initiative to advance the development of accessible and inclusive wearable hands-free interfaces, so in the future, anyone will be able to interact with any device, from anywhere, *without hands*, simply by performing movements of the face :relaxed:

 The primary goal is to enable ubiquitous human-device interaction to all, regardles of physical abilities and environmental constrains.